 The way to delete a song is to leave it.
 You can do this from the context menu, to the right of the title in the songs list.
 The reason for not having a simple delete option is to avoid a scenario where someone deletes a song for someone else.
 By choosing to leave a song it will disappear from your song list but stay in your co-writers’.

 If you decide to leave a song, you won’t be able to return unless you’re re-invited by another creator.
 Leaving a song in which you’re the only creator deletes the song completely.

 If an audio file in a song is set to private, it will only be visible to you.
 You can change this to public at any time.
-Public means it will be visible to your song members, not the world.
+Public means it will be visible to your co-creators, not the world.

 Auddly does not show your information to any external parties.
-It is only your stage name that is visible to the other song members.
+It is only your stage name that is visible to your co-creators.
 They are able to generate split sheets with your name and IPI.

 No. You own all the content you provide in connection with the service and Auddly does not own any rights in or to your content.

-The audio files you upload in Auddly are visible to your song members (songwriters and producers).
+The audio files you upload in Auddly are visible to your co-creators (songwriters and producers).
 If an audio file in a song is set to private, it will only be visible to you.
 You can change this to public at any time.
-Public means it will be visible to your song members, not the world.
+Public means it will be visible to your co-creators, not the world.
 Musicians who are invited to a song can only see the title of it and basic info in the song list overview.

 If you forgot your password, simply press “forgot password?” and type your email address.
 You’ll receive a link in your email inbox, with which you can reset your password.

 The splits in Auddly are only visible to the song members with a songwriter role.
 When all members have accepted a split, you can use the information to register your songs with your collecting society.